amarpan/how-to-migrate-heroku-apps/README.md

 - [:star:] Search Hashnode for similar doc:
     - https://blog.yusadolat.me/alternatives-to-heroku-migrate-your-heroku-apps-to-koyeb#comments-list

-- [:x:] Make list of all bootcamps you currently have network connections with:
+- [:star:] Make list of all bootcamps you currently have network connections with:
     1. General Assembly
     2. Marcy Lab (Andrew and ___ )
     3. Coding Dojo (Ronald)